 A startup is a human institution designed to create a new product or a service under conditions of extreme uncertainty.
 Success under such scenarios requires rapid experimentation.

-There is a lot of learning involved in the process and sometimes, when things go south, people resort to saying “I learned a lot”.
+There is a lot of learning involved in the process, and sometimes, when things go south, people resort to saying, “I learned a lot”.
 What’s more important is to figure out validated learning.
 The goal is to cut down to the absolute minimum effort required to learn what customers want and eliminate everything else.
 Eric Ries wrote 3-D avatars as IM add-ons for popular IMs in 2004.
-During the user testing phase, he realized that not only do users not understand what an add-on is, they also don’t mind installing a new IM software.
-A lot of heavy IM integration turned out to be a waste of the effort.
+During the user testing phase, he realized that not only do users not understand what an add-on is, but they also don’t mind installing a new IM software.
+A lot of heavy IM integration turned out to be a waste of effort.
 After this, Eric and his team launched several experiments regularly to test what works and what doesn’t.

 - An experiment starts with a hypothesis.
-A value hypothesis tests whether the product/service will deliver the value to its users.
+A value hypothesis tests whether the product/service will deliver value to its users.
 A growth hypothesis tests whether new customers will be able to discover the service.

 Wizard of Oz is a useful testing process for such situations.
 Rather than building an automated system, fake it with a human.
 It is faster for learning what users want.

 Sometimes, a user’s quality metrics are very different.
 Users care about how much they enjoy the product, not how much time was spent building it.
 IMVU had no time to build a smooth movement of avatars from one place to another.
 So, they decided to, and were ashamed of, cheat by making the avatar re-appear at the destination instantly.
 Users rated this teleportation among the top three most liked features.
 Therefore, it is of paramount importance to remove any feature, process, or effort which does not contribute to the learning you seek.